Maximilian118/Automatarr/README.md

 2. `docker-compose pull`
 3. `docker-compose up -d`

+If you're accessing the frontend from a remote machine, I.E not localhost, you will need to tell the frontend where to find the backend server with the `VITE_BACKEND_IP` environment variable.
+This will be the IP of the machine docker-compose is running on.

 If successful and the application is running, a directory named `automatarr` will be created alongside the `docker-compose.yml` file.
 The `automatarr` directory contains a `database` directory where `MongoDB` stores its local database, as well as a `logs` directory where all backend logs are stored.